unbreakablery/unbreakablery/README.md

 Being a highly mission focused and driven individual, I thrive when there are well planned out tasks to undertake.
 I will loyally devote my time to create the most efficient and presentable solution to clients, and will not stop until I have achieved my objective.

 Work Experience Summary: Over the past several years I have undergone a lot of online training to successfully deliver projects in most of the main programming languages and database protocol.

+Developed lots of global websites, online quiz/exam web app, business web dashboards, e-commerce, appointment, dating and internal business websites according to company workflow using PHP/MySQL/MariaDB, Laravel v5.x & 8.0/RESTful APIs and JavaScript/VueJS.
+Especially, recently for 3 years, accepted, adjusted and altered Blockchain, Cryptocurrency, Decentralized/Distributed/Oftentimes Public/Digital Ledger technologies into my stack.
+Dedicated and efficient full stack developer with 10 years experience in application layers, presentation layers, and databases.
+Certified in both front-end and back-end technologies.
+Spearheaded successful transition from LAMP/MEAN/MERN stack to Blockchain which cut latency by 40% and increased effectiveness of my earning by 20%.
+Passionate about web and blockchain high technologies.

 Main skills are :